-Student Exit Interviews: The chair of the department conducted interviews with 19 students graduating from the department in December 2008 or May 2009.
+Student Exit Interviews: The chair of the department conducted interviews with 45 of 51 students enrolled in the capstone course and planning to graduate from the department in December 2009, May 2010, or anticipating graduation in December 2010.
 Many of the interviews continue to reiterate the students' perceptions of the department's strengths and weaknesses.
 Some of the more frequent and valuable comments are summarized below:

 - Advising was highly praised by graduates from the major.
 Students felt that their departmental advisor, the department secretary, and Registrar's office were meeting their advising needs.
 Freshmen receive an advisor who follows them through their four years in the major.
 All faculty are prepared for and expected to assist students with advising issues during their time in the department.
 Students described the advising experience in our department much more favorably than other departments they had transferred from prior to becoming communication majors.
+Many students mentioned that they have had multiple meetings during the semester with their advisor and that advising extended well beyond scheduling.
+Students received assistance in their career planning, with issues concerning their courses and university serves, study abroad, graduate school, and with other academic and personal challenges.
 This success has been possible despite many communication faculty advising as many as 30 or more advisees each year. - Many students referenced at least one favorite faculty member and/or course in the department and recognized the collegiality and support Communication faculty provide to students and to each other.
-Students in the major usually have at the minimum three of our faculty in their program, many have all of us at one time or another as they move through the program. - The students who have selected a track in their major were generally pleased with that option and outcome.
-Some would like even more upper-level coursework in their individual track areas.
+Students in the major usually have at the minimum three of our faculty in their program, many have all of us at one time or another as they move through the program. - Students who have selected a track in their major were generally pleased with that option and outcome.
+Most would like even more upper-level coursework in their individual track areas.
 This seem particularly true for students entering the major their Freshmen year.
-The longer a student is a major in the department the more our limitations become noticed. - Students would like to see more activities outside of the classroom beyond the radio station.
+The longer a student is a major in the department the more our limitations become evident.
+In particular, more course work in media production areas and advanced public relations topics.
+Media production is limited by adjunct reliance in video production and therefore prevents access to independent projects and studies from being developed.
+Student experiences in the London Semester were rated exceptional and the students were extremely pleased to have had the experience and opportunity to study abroad. - Students would like to see more activities outside of the classroom beyond the radio station.
 This is an area our department believes it needs to work on more actively.
 Our student honorary, Lambda Pi Eta, was not very active this year.
 The leadership has upped their involvement level this past Spring, and we hope to see it grow next year.
 The option for a Public Relations Student Society of America (PRSSA) chapter is still being investigated and pursued.
+Majors have also been active in other non-Communication organizations including the Greek system, student life, student government, DECA, and the Decaturian student newspaper.
+Our majors have traditional participated effectively in student organizations and have held positions of leadership in many of them.

-We also have a student beginning a campus chapter of SIFE, Students in Free Enterprise.
-This organization focuses on leadership, community service, and business connections. - Many soon-to-be graduates were still up in the air about their next step and had not made detailed plans for their immediate future.
+• Many soon-to-be graduates were still up in the air about their next step and had not made detailed plans for their immediate future.
+Informally, more were more actively considering graduate school as a bridge to their job search and thinking about more short term jobs until better opportunities opened up.
 Part of this is due to the economic crisis at hand.
-This was also typical of past years.
-The Communication Department would like to help promote a more active process for majors to pursue work options before graduation.
-This year the capstone course was directed more intentionally toward preparing students for that goal.